 What Does Pediatric Dentistry Entail?

 - Education – It is the dentist’s job to educate the child as well as their parents on proper oral hygiene and care.
-They use kid-friendly terminology to ensure that the child understands how to properly brush and floss their teeth as well as what to expect with certain dental procedures.
+They use kid-friendly terminology to ensure that the child understands how to properly brush and floss their teeth, as well as what to expect with certain dental procedures.

 - Growth and Development – Dr. Cohen will monitor your child’s growth and development and can alert you of any unusual changes.
-Pediatric dentists are often the ones to tell parents when orthodontic treatment is needed or recommended.
+Pediatric dentists are often the ones to inform parents when orthodontic treatment is needed or recommended.

 Why It’s Important for Kids to Visit a Dentist

 It is essential that kids have a good sense of the importance of visiting the dentist.
 It is imperative that you make it a habit to bring your child to the dentist twice a year for checkups and cleanings.
 When this habit is established while they are young, kids will grow up to be adults who regularly visit their dental provider.